 But being a busy parent doesn't mean you (and the whole family) can't do Lent well.

 A Busy Parent's Guide to a Meaningful Lent is the book you've been looking for.
-It's a quick, easy, all-in-one Lenten resource that starts your day off with Scripture, reflection, prayer - and achievable ideas to help busy parents make the most of Lent.
+It's a quick, easy Lenten resource that starts your day off with Scripture-focused reflection and prayer - and achievable ideas to help busy parents make the most of Lent.

 Each day, you'll find:

 With A Busy Parent's Guide to a Meaningful Lent you can live Lent well, even in the middle of your beautiful, busy, and sometimes messy family life.

 Author Heather Anderson Renshaw, mother of five, is a lot like you.
 She knows that motherhood can be wild, crazy, and often hilarious.
 She feels sometimes like she's barely keeping up, and maybe even failing at the whole "mom thing."
 Thankfully, as she shares in these pages, motherhood isn't a trip that's meant to be taken alone.
 God's got this, and the more we let him lead, the more we find the fruits of his Holy Spirit taking root in our hearts and in our families.